QuantEcon/lecture-python.myst/lectures/finite_markov.md

 $\psi$ such that $\psi = \psi P$ is a left eigenvector associated with the unit eigenvalue $\lambda = 1$.

-A more stable and sophisticated algorithm is implemented in [QuantEcon.py](http://quantecon.org/quantecon-py).
+A stable and sophisticated algorithm specialized for stochastic matrices is implemented in [QuantEcon.py](http://quantecon.org/quantecon-py).

 This is the one we recommend you to use: